 Been there, done that

 Although I love the world itself, the gameplay and game systems feel almost perfunctory.
 Don’t get me wrong, everything is generally of good quality.
-However, the individual components are of a lesser quality than the game Horizon Zero Dawn copies.
+However, the individual components are of a lesser quality than the games Horizon Zero Dawn copies.
 There’s stealth, but it’s just okay.
 The button prompt for stealth kills doesn’t always become available when it should.
 There were also way too many times I got in place behind an enemy that didn’t know I was there, only to hit them with a regular spear attack, which does very little damage instead of killing them.

 There’s melee combat but there’s barely anything to it.
 Aloy has a light and heavy spear attack.
 It’s also okay, but feels rather clunky and doesn’t carry much impact.
 These attacks often feel weak to the point that you’re better off not even using them in many scenarios.
 Dealing with the robots constantly reminded me of Monster Hunter, which Horizon Zero Dawn shamelessly borrows from.
 It does a pretty good job of copying it, but I feel like combat is more frustrating here than it was in those games.
 Dodging monster attacks often sees Aloy getting hit and taking a massive amount of damage even if she should have dodged clear.